jamesubarnes/form-app/README.md

 The app automatically switches between local database (TCP) and Cloud Run (Unix socket) based on environment variables.

-## Security

-What's covered:

-- SQL injection prevented (parameterized queries)
-- Input validation on frontend and backend
-- Container runs as non-root user
-- Environment variables for secrets

-What's not:

-- CSRF protection (could add Flask-WTF for production)

-Never commit your `.env` file - it contains passwords and secret keys.

 ## Expected Costs

 Running this on Google Cloud costs about $15-20/month: